-Patristic Lectionary – Tuesday, 12th Week in Ordinary Time (1st Sunday in Trinitytide) – 21 June 2022 – Aloysius Gonzaga, Religious
+Patristic Lectionary – Tuesday, 12th Week in Ordinary Time (Feria after the 1st Sunday in Trinitytide) – 21 June 2022 – Aloysius Gonzaga, Religious

 [Consonant with both Anglicanism’s and monasticism’s love of patristic theology-spirituality, this is a series of occasional selections from a two-year lectionary for the Divine Office that draws mostly from patristic writings.
 The lectionary was initially edited by Stephen Mark Holmes (University of Edinburgh School of Divinity) and subsequently re-edited and formatted by Michele Freyhauf (Durham University).
 Click here for the link to the lectionary.
 R. M. Healey’s edition is also used if there are lacunae in the Durham edition.
 Click here for the link to Healey’s formatting of the lectionary.]

 [ Image: Anonymous (15th-century German School), _The Temple of Jerusalem is Dedicated by King Darius_ ]

 [ Preceding selection of readings in this lectionary. ]